 Why Choose the University of Minnesota?

 The Entomology Graduate Program offers M.S.
 Plan A (with thesis), M.S.
 Plan B (without thesis), and Ph.D. degrees (with dissertation).
 The mission of the Department of Entomology is to conduct research and education in the science of entomology.
-Faculty research areas include: Pollinator Biology, Invasion Biology, Physiology & Neurobiology, Insect Ecology, Taxonomy & Evolution, Integrated Pest Management, Host-Microbe Interactions, Biology of Disease Vectors, Biological Control.
+Faculty research areas include: Pollinator Biology, Invasion Biology, Physiology & Neurobiology, Insect Ecology, Taxonomy & Evolution, Integrated Pest Management, Host-Microbe Interactions, Genomics, Biology of Disease Vectors, and Biological Control.

 Active and Inclusive Student Organization

 Frenatae, the UMN Entomology Graduate Student Organization, works to represent students within the Department of Entomology.
 As a self-governing group, they partner with the Department to support the development of professional skills among students, foster an environment for the exchange of scientific ideas, and create a social network for the student body.
 Frenatae organizes numerous public outreach events, invites guest speakers, plans professional skill-building workshops, provides networking opportunities for entomology students, and are active on the departmental Diversity, Equity, and Inclusion committee.
 Read more about the department’s diversity initiatives.

 The Entomology department has a long history of excellence in research, teaching, and extension that dates back to 1888.
 Many of our students receive prestigious awards and fellowships for their research and academic performance.
 There are many fellowships available for first and subsequent years through the Department of Entomology, CFANS, and University of Minnesota.

 Students are provided with opportunities outside of the classroom to enhance their overall learning experience and connect them with other entomology networks.
 Opportunities include:

 - Tours of local agencies that employ entomologists